A Function Based on Chebyshev Polynomials as an Alternative to the Sinc Function in FIR Filter Design: The Limiting Case of the Grace Polynomials as

-This result shows that $\mathrm{Gp}(x,n)$ and $\mathrm{S}(x,n)$ are very closely related.
-In a sense the polynomial $\mathrm{Gp}(x,n)$ can be considered as a modification of the sinc function that gracefully approaches zero at the ends of the interval $\left[-1,1\right]$.
-It is the particular spacing of the roots of $\mathrm{Gp}(x,n)$ given by Equation 4 that gives this function the specific properties discussed in the next section.
-In acknowledgment of this graceful behaviour it is proposed that the polynomial $\mathrm{Gp}(x,n)$ be named the Grace polynomial.
+This result shows that $\mathrm{Gp}(x,n)$ is closely related to the sinc function.
+In a sense the polynomials $\mathrm{Gp}(x,n)$ can be considered as modifications of the sinc function that gracefully approach zero at the ends of the interval $\left[-1,1\right]$.
+Acknowledgment of this graceful behaviour is the basis for naming the polynomials $\mathrm{Gp}(x,n)$ the Grace polynomials. {}